rhuynh06/rhuynh06/README.md

 # 👋 Hi, I'm Ryan Huynh!

 🎓 **Computer Science Student @ UC Irvine**
-💻 **Passionate about Artificial Intelligence, Machine Learning, and innovative tech!**
+💻 **Passionate about Artificial Intelligence and Machine Learning!**

 I'm a first-year Computer Science student at the University of California, Irvine, actively pursuing knowledge and hands-on experience in cutting-edge technologies.
 My goal is to contribute to impactful projects while constantly improving my technical skills.